 Welcome to today’s post.

-In a previous post I showed how to apply HTTP patching to a JSON document and produce a JSON result that reflected the operations within the JSON document.
+In a previous post I showed how to apply HTTP patching to a JSON document and produce a JSON result that reflected the operations within the document.

 In this post I will show how to take our patched JSON document and apply the changes to a SQL database.